 PE and Sport

-As an Advocate School for Sport England, at Cowley Hill we strive to ensure that we provide an inclusive and inspiring PE provision which enables all pupils to participate and develop a positive approach towards PE and Sport.
+As an Advocate School for Sport England, at Cowley Hill we strive to ensure that we provide an inclusive and inspiring PE provision which enables all children to participate and develop a positive approach towards PE and Sport.

-Throughout our PE coverage, pupils have the opportunity to implement and demonstrate our PE and Sports Values; Determination, Passion, Respect, Honesty, Self-Belief and Teamwork.
-Pupils have the opportunity to embed and develop our reasoning skills through our PE curriculum.
+Throughout our PE coverage, children have the opportunity to implement and demonstrate our PE and Sports Values; Determination, Passion, Respect, Honesty, Self-Belief and Teamwork.
+Children have the opportunity to embed and develop our reasoning skills through our PE curriculum.
 The children at Cowley Hill Primary School will be able to apply and understand the skills needed for a healthy life style, a balanced diet and positive mind-set whilst embedding My Personal Best Life Skills.

 We will provide children with many opportunities to develop competence to excel in a broad range of physical activities.
 Provided with opportunities, our children will participate in competitive sports, non-competitive sports and extra-curricular clubs.